Josh Bell Player Props: Guardians vs. Red Sox

 Josh Bell At The Plate

-- Bell is hitting .211 with eight doubles, two home runs and 15 walks.
+- Bell has nine doubles, two home runs and 16 walks while hitting .215.

-- In 24 games played this season, he has hit a homer in two of them.
+- In 25 games played this year, he has gone deep in two of them.

-- He has scored in six of 24 games so far this season.
+- He has scored a run in six of 25 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.